MaartenPJ/ADS-portfolio/README.md

 I would recommend a new dataset also include eating-related sounds like cutlery on a plate, instead of only chewing and mastication sounds.
 This will provide additional signifying markers, that a CNN could recognise as eating.\
 Additionally a dataset collected from the teddy bear itself would of course give a more representative result than a selection of Youtube-clips.
 Creating such a dataset would require a lot of manual labour in accurately labeling the samples, especially if the dataset is to be of significant size.
-[insert more recommendations here]

 ## 3.3 Conclusions
 The research question was “Which deep learning model is optimal to detect eating and drinking sounds from audio?”\
-The answer to the question is a convolutional neural network with 2 convolutional layers followed by 3 linear layers.\
+The answer to the question is a convolutional neural network with 2 convolutional layers followed by 3 linear layers.

-To reach this conclusion, there were several decisions to be made. \
+To reach this conclusion, there were several decisions to be made.\
 First we had to decide whether to use a machine learning or deep learning algorithm.
-As I discussed in more detail in the first paragraph of the "Own contribution" chapter, we decided that deep learning would work better for this problem.\
+As I discussed in more detail in the first paragraph of the "Own contribution" chapter [link], we decided that deep learning would work better for this problem.\
 After we decided on using neural networks, there were several, partly codependant, questions that needed to be answered next.
 These questions were, among others, how many layers, how many nodes per layer, whether to include convolution steps, what learning rate and batch size to use.\
 Adding convolutional layers to the model turned out to improve performance regardless of the other (hyper)parameters, so deciding it should be a CNN was an easy choice.
 (The best performing strictly linear model had an accuracy of 66,4%.
 Almost all models with convolutional layers had an accuracy above 70%)\
 The number of both convolutional and linear layers was varied and the result was that a CNN with 2 convolutional layers followed by 3 linear layers seemed to perform most optimally.
 This was the model with the best performance for both eating and drinking sounds.\